Lifetime ISAs (LISAs)

 • Your LISA needs to have been open at least 12 months

 If you are buying together with a partner and are both first time buyers, then you can both use LISAs (double bonus!).
-The house still cannot be worth more than £450,000.
+The property still cannot be worth more than £450,000.

 If only one of you is a first time buyer, that person can still put money from their LISA towards the purchase.